Christians Protest Witch ‘Resist Trump’ Spell, Ritual

 However, when witches of Mexico unite for political reasons, they often cast spells for presidential elections to be “for the first time in recent memory, clean and fair.”

-On June 9, 2016, NY Mag reported that “hundreds” of witches gathered to cast spells condemning Stanford rapist, Brock Turner.
+On June 9, 2016, NY Mag reported that “hundreds” of witches gathered to cast spells condemning Stanford rapist Brock Turner.
 Among the items used for the public witch spells and ritual included urine and dog feces.

 Regardless of whether or not the spell works to torment Brock Turner for an eternity, participants said it was not the point.